Blue men of the Minch

 The blue men of the Minch, also known as storm kelpies (na fir ghorma [nə fiɾʲ ˈɣɔɾɔmə]), are mythological creatures inhabiting the stretch of water between the northern Outer Hebrides and mainland Scotland, looking for sailors to drown and stricken boats to sink.
-They appear to be localised to the Minch and surrounding areas to the north and as far east as Wick, unknown in other parts of Scotland and without counterparts in the rest of the world.

 Apart from their blue colour, the mythical creatures look much like humans, and are about the same size.
 They have the power to create storms, but when the weather is fine they float sleeping on or just below the surface of the water.
 The blue men swim with their torsos raised out of the sea, twisting and diving as porpoises do.
 They are able to speak, and when a group approaches a ship its chief may shout two lines of poetry to the master of the vessel and challenge him to complete the verse.
 If the skipper fails in that task then the blue men will attempt to capsize his ship.

 Suggestions to explain the mythical blue men include that they may be a personification of the sea, or originate with the Picts, whose painted bodies may have given the impression of men raising themselves out of the water if they were seen crossing the sea in boats that might have resembled kayaks.
 The genesis of the blue men may alternatively lie with the North African slaves the Vikings took with them to Scotland, where they spent the winter months close to the Shiant Isles in the Minch.